 Challenges in creating senses in a lab

 You can see how complex the process is of creating a completely new sense in a lab.
-You will have to start by identifying the key neurons and their connections and then make the necessary modifications, or build new ones, or add some new sensory structures.
+You will have to start by identifying the key neurons and their connections and then make the necessary modifications, build new ones, or add some new sensory structures.

 These structures will then be inserted into the appropriate areas of the brain for processing.
 After making all these, you should place them in a bioreactor with appropriate medium conditions as well as target cells and tissues for interaction.

 However, the most difficult part is to make the brain accept all the new additions.
 It will need time, patience, and determination from you to be able to do this.
 Besides, this is not an easy task for those who have never worked in the field.

 In order for the sense of touch to be created in a lab, you should start by identifying the key neurons and their connections that are responsible for detecting static stimuli such as pressure, vibration, or pain.

 Similarly, a sense of sight can also be created with the help of an optogenetics approach.
 This involves the release of light-sensitive proteins in the neurons after stimulating them with a specific wavelength of light.